 Optional Add Ons

 After breakfast, take your time to finish your Norway in a Nutshell tour.
-Our services end upon your arrival to Oslo.
+Arrive into Oslo and walk to your hotel.

 Please ask us for a customised quote.
 Upgrades available to Design or Historic hotels.